 In addition, a calculation of the number of hours/nights of observing time needed to accomplish the scientific goals must be carried out and summarized in the proposal.
 It is therefore important that proposers consult technical documentation or instrument experts regarding the instrument capabilities and sensitivities.
 The overheads webpage provides a summary table of all the overheads that should be accounted for.
-A more detailed computation can be obtained by running the Phase 2 Preparation Tool (P2PP) in tutorial mode for La Silla observations, or the web-based tool p2 for Paranal observations.
+A more detailed computation can be obtained by running the Phase 2 Preparation Tool (P2PP) in tutorial mode, or the web-based tool p2 for available instruments.